Virginia Tech® home

 After obtaining degrees

 PhD students in ISE typically graduate in 4 years and those in CS graudate in 5 years as recommended by each department.
-The trim alumni are working in industry as a senior H/F researcher or developer (e.g., Google Health, GM, Amazon, Nuro) as well as in academia as a faculty member (e.g., a professor at University of Michigan, University of Notre Dame, Hanyang University - Erica in South Korea; a research scientist at MIT, and a postdoc at Texas A&M University) or as a graduate student (e.g., Cornell, UC Berkeley, Georgia Tech, Purdue University, University of Southern California, University of Toronto).
+The trim alumni are working in industry as a senior H/F researcher or developer (e.g., Google Health, GM, Amazon, SAE, Ltd., Nuro) as well as in academia as a faculty member (e.g., professors at University of Michigan, University of Notre Dame, Hanyang University - Erica in South Korea; a research scientist at MIT, and postdoc researchers at MIT, University of Illinois Urbana-Champaign Champaign, Texas A&M University) or as a graduate student (e.g., Cornell, UC Berkeley, Georgia Tech, Purdue University, University of Southern California, University of Toronto).